What Do I Do If My Benefits End or Are Denied?

 But this doesn’t necessarily mean the end of benefits.
 If your doctor states you can never completely recover, you may qualify for disability benefits for permanent disability or supplemental job displacement.
 Our workers’ compensation attorneys at Invictus Law, P.C. can review your unique situation and counsel you on the best next steps for your recovery.

 What to Do If My Worker’s Comp Claim Is Denied

 When you receive notification that your claim was denied, it means the claims administrator did not believe that workers’ compensation covers your injury.
 But take heart, because you can challenge the claims administrator’s decision by following these steps:

-If you decide to have one of our qualified workers’ compensation attorneys represent you through this process, you receive both valuable assistance with filing, identifying and gathering pertinent documentation and advocacy at your hearing — and, if necessary, at trial.
+If you decide to have one of our qualified workers’ compensation attorneys represent you through this process of amending your worker’s comp claim, you receive both valuable assistance with filing, identifying and gathering pertinent documentation and advocacy at your hearing — and, if necessary, at trial.
 Our attorneys also guide you step-by-step through the process so you know what to expect.
 It may be your first time dealing with the DWC, but we have done this many times and can anticipate likely outcomes, taking new courses of action when needed.